dlcs/protagonist/docs/rfcs/018-revisit-batches.md

 ### Orchestrator

-Extend the named query syntax to support `?batch` value to be specified, supporting multiple comma delimited values. `?batch=1234,5555,9999`.
+Extend the named query syntax to support `?batch` value to be specified, supporting multiple comma delimited values.
+These will be specified, delimited in a single path element, e.g. `/1234,5555,9999`.

 ## Historical Data Considerations